larryhenryjr/Openstreetmap-Data-Wrangling-Project/project_report.md

  It turns out, *“280 North Old Woodward Avenue, 48009”* is in Birmingham, Michigan.
 All data in this document, including those not shown here, are internally consistent and verifiable, except for the latitude and longitude.
 These coordinates are indeed in Charlotte, NC.
 I’m not sure about the source of the error, but we can guess it was most likely sitting in front of a computer before this data entered the map.
 The document can be removed from the database easily enough.

-# Data Overview and Additional Ideas
+# Data Overview and Other Ideas
 This section contains basic statistics about the dataset, the MongoDB queries used to gather them, and some additional ideas about the data in context.

 ### File sizes